CHollingworth/Lampray/docs/building-lampray.md

 # Building Lampray

 > Learn how to build Lampray from source.
-When you're finished, you'll be able to [mod your games with Lampray](./modding-your-game.md).
+When you're finished, you'll be able to [mod your games using Lampray](./modding-your-game.md).

 ## Prerequisites